Redefining Technology

 D.Strategic forecasting

-Are we leveraging AI for proactive maintenance in response to weather patterns?
+Are we utilizing AI for proactive maintenance in response to evolving weather patterns affecting our grid?

 4/6